 The change also benefited our operational story.
 With every destination living in one service, we had a good mix of CPU and memory-intense destinations, which made scaling the service to meet demand significantly easier.
 The large worker pool can absorb spikes in load, so we no longer get paged for destinations that process small amounts of load.

-Moving from our microservice architecture to a monolith overall was huge improvement, however, there are trade-offs:
+Moving from our microservice architecture to a monolith overall was huge improvement, however, while there are definite benefits of microservices, there are trade-offs:

 Fault isolation is difficult.
 With everything running in a monolith, if a bug is introduced in one destination that causes the service to crash, the service will crash for all destinations.
 We have comprehensive automated testing in place, but tests can only get you so far.
 We are currently working on a much more robust way to prevent one destination from taking down the entire service while still keeping all the destinations in a monolith.